 Physical condition

-easy to moderate (some walks at altitude, although slow, can be tiring)
+Easy to moderate (some walks at altitude, although slow, can be tiring)

 Customize your trip with Birding Experience